Henry12116/learn-python/README.md

-# Good evening 🧛
+# Howdy 🤠
-Welcome to my Python curriculum.
-In this course you will learn the forbidden jutsu that is Python programming.
+Welcome to my Python course.
+This curriculum will teach you the basics of Python.

-Additionally we will be learning how to use Github as we go along.
+Additionally we will be learning how to use the terminal/command prompt and Github as we go along.

 # Setup
 We will be installing python 3.10.5